tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 This isn't a new process or even a sales pitch on how you too can implement my process and save thousands.
 It's simply a walk through of the challenges that led to the process, the tools and practices I incorporated, and the steps I followed to build a lightweight process.

-_*Software Developer: It seems every developer position I've held has had a different definition of &#8216;Developer' ([and &#8216;Programmer'][1], and…you get the point).
+_*Software Developer: It seems every developer position I've held has had a different definition of 'Developer' ([and 'Programmer'][1], and…you get the point).
 The positive side of this is lots of great experiences, the negative side is all the fun things I got to use/do and never again._

 ## Building a Process